zengliX/PKB/README.md

 1. `results.pckl`:
 contains information of the whole boosting process.
 You can recover the prediction function at every step from this file.

+## Reference
+_Zeng, L., Yu, Z. and Zhao, H. (2017) A pathway-based kernel boosting model for classification analysis of genomic data_

 ## Contact
 Please feel free to contact <li.zeng@yale.edu> if you have any questions.